 As the keel is the first part to be constructed, the laying down of the keel marks the date of the ship’s construction in British and American shipbuilding traditions.

 Keels are made of whatever material the boat is built of, such as fiberglass, wood, or aluminum, whilst the ballast is made of lead.
 The keel on most traditional sailboats is built into the shape of the boat with the ballast placed beside the keel or bolted to the bottom, which is especially suitable for cruise ships.
-However, boats with these bolted down keels tend to be slower.
+However, boats with these bolted-down keels tend to be slower.

 What Is a Hydrodynamic Keel?

-The forces that affect a sailboat’s movement are gravity, buoyancy, wind force that propels the boat, and viscosity of water that slows down the boat.
+The forces that affect a sailboat’s movement are gravity, buoyancy, wind force that propels the boat, and the viscosity of water that slows down the boat.
 The hydrodynamics involved helps the boat to maintain its course.
-Keels generate lift whilst the boat moves forward and the waters push against the keel.
+Keels generate lift whilst the boat moves forward, and the waters push against the keel.